 This was only the beginning of our troubles and then, just when I thought it couldn't get any wurse, we were all roused out of our shock by the sudden and violent shaking of the trees on the nearby beach as a horrifically loud trumpeting blare reverberated around the cove.

-It sent shivers down me timbers and rattled me draws.
+It sent shivers down me timbers and rattled my draws.

 I stared at the beach watching the trees intently, and I swear I saw a column of black smoke swirl just out of the tree line before it disappeared into the dense jungle.

-I swallowed hard, and tried to keep my voice steady.
+Swallowing hard and trying to keep my voice steady.
 "Smooch I think it was monkeys!"
 I lied.

-"Hmmmmm.... seems pleasant enough!"
-I commented, ambling onto the soft, silky sand and taking in the relaxing tropical island vibe, obviously looking fur the best local fur my hammock.
+"Hmmmmm.... seems pleasant enough," I commented, ambling onto the soft, silky sand and taking in the relaxing tropical island vibe, obviously looking for the best location for my hammock.

 It was at that precise moment the terrifying, blaring trumpeting sound began again, and the beach shook beneath our paws as a huge column of black smoke rose above the tree-line.
 There was the awful sound of fully grown trees snapping and splintering as though they were mere twigs, and I gulped.

-"Run fur cover!"
-I shouted and headed off in the opposite direction to the noise.
+"Run for cover," I shouted and headed off in the opposite direction to the noise.

 "Darn it!
 Darn it and double darn it!"
 I muttered angrily, although I couldn't blame them as it felt like an earthquake was happening.